Bridgewater/holochrome/README.md

 ## This is an AdRoll Group-specific fork.
-Please refer to the upstream for a public version.
+Check upstream for a public version.

 <p align="center"><a href="https://chrome.google.com/webstore/detail/holochrome/fgnplojdffjfbcmoldcfdoikldnogjpa"><img src="holochrome-440x280.png"/></a></p>